kerbach2/kerbach2.github.io/_pages/about.md

 **May 29, 2025**.
 Talk "Binding pronouns to discourse referents introduced with pointing gestures" at [Referential Expressions in Discourse (RED) 2025](https://sfb-redundancy-deficiency.uni-graz.at/de/konferenzen/mismatches-in-anaphoric-relations/), at Universität Graz.

 ***

-**Apr 2, 2025**.
-Invited talk "Are nouns biased, or are we?
-Data and theories, counting and measuring, Old and Present Day English", at Charles University, Prague.

-***